Why you might want to work with me – the short version

 I did all of my school age sports (football and running) in pain or dealing with some sort of injury.

 If you have pain – I can relate.

 I can relate to that sense of you feeling betrayed by your body.
 It’s no fun.
 And as it happens, I discovered an interesting explanation for a lot of chronic body suffering – which has personally helped me – and which I have used to help hundreds to have less pain, a healthier body, and a more enjoyable life.

-I’m personally invested in the care that offer – upper cervical chiropractic care has transformed my personal health and the health of my family.
+I’m personally invested in the care that I offer – upper cervical and structural chiropractic care has transformed my personal health and the health of my family.

 My brother’s story – why I got into this, and why I still love it.